Before $10m ARR,

-I’ve written a lot about this, but for most start-ups, you can boil it down to two points:
+We’ve written a lot about this over the years, but for most start-ups, you can boil it down to two criteria any first VP of Sales, most likely a stretch VP of Sales, just has to meet:

 - Has she sold as your price point, approximately?
 Sales of $3,000 a year products are very different from $300,000 or even $30,000 a year products.